Projects & Programs

 Movies Under the Moon

-In Partnership with the YMCA and Parks & Recreation
+In Partnership with the YMCA and Monroe Parks & Recreation

-The M.A.C. has been a proud sponsor since its inception in the fun, family activities together with the YMCA and Monroe Parks & Recreation.
-For several Friday nights near the end of summer, Movies Under the Moon are offered at Lake Tye.
-Crafts for kids 12 and under are offered starting at 7pm by the YMCA, and free popcorn is provided during the movie!
+Since its inception the M.A.C. has been a proud co-sponsor of Movies Under the Moon, together with the YMCA and Monroe Parks & Recreation.
+On Friday nights in August, outdoor movies are shown free of charge at Lake Tye Park.
+Crafts and activities for kids 12 and under are offered starting at 8 pm, and free popcorn is provided during the movie!
 Monroe’s Parks & Recreation department supplies an outdoor screen and the movie selections with the MAC providing the evening’s pre-event entertainment.
 It is an amazing opportunity to spend the evening with family and friends, see a movie and be creative all within a few short hours!

 Public Art and Murals

-The M.A.C.’s first funded project was a remarkable 80-ft. long mural in historic downtown Monroe, depicting local underwater river life and painted by a local regional artist.
+The M.A.C.’s first funded project was a remarkable 80-ft. long mural in historic downtown Monroe, depicting local underwater river life and painted by renowned local mural artist David Hose.
 This mural signifies the city’s establishment at the confluence of two beautiful rivers and features the area’s indigenous salmon – a Pacific Northwest icon.
 The mural is an educational and aesthetically pleasing point of interest for tourists, school-aged children and residents alike.
 It is painted on the North side of the building at 207 N. Lewis Street in downtown Monroe.